APPROACH Testing Options

 Dried Blood Spot Test

-Infections it can detect: All three infections: HIV, hepatitis C, syphilis in just one test
+Infections it can detect: HIV, hepatitis C, syphilis with one sample

 Blood collection: A few drops from a finger stick

-When are results available: 2-4 weeks (pharmacist will contact you to give you your results)
+When are results available: 3-4 weeks (pharmacist contacts with results)

-• Testing involves collecting a few drops of blood.
-This is done with a finger prick, like how someone with diabetes would check their blood sugar.
+• Testing involved collecting a few drops of blood.
+This was done with a finger prick, like how someone with diabetes would check their blood sugar.

-• Your blood will be put into the rapid test device or onto special paper, depending on the test.
+• Blood was put into the rapid test device or onto special paper, depending on the test.

-• The pharmacist will tell you the results of the rapid test(s) (HIV, hepatitis C) at the same visit.
-They will call you when your results for the dry blood spot test are available (2-4 weeks).
+• The pharmacist told participants the results of the rapid test(s) for HIV and/or hepatitis C at the same visit.
+They called participants to come back for results from the dry blood spot test (3-4 weeks later).

-• If you have a reactive (or positive) screening test result at the pharmacy, the pharmacist will connect you with lab testing to confirm the result and a doctor who will provide any care or treatment that is needed.
+• Participants with reactive (or positive) screening test result were connected with lab testing to confirm the result and a doctor who would provide any needed care or treatment.

-The pharmacy appointment should take 30-45 minutes and involve the following:
+The pharmacy appointment was about 30-45 minutes and involved the following:

-3. The pharmacist will explain the study and testing process and answer your questions.
-If you want to continue, you will be asked to sign a consent form to participate in the research.
+3. The pharmacist explained the study and testing process and answered any questions.
+Those who wished to continue were asked to sign a consent form to participate in the research.

-4. You will be asked to complete two questionnaires, one before testing and one after.
-These questionnaires do not ask for your name or other information that someone could use to identify you.
-The pharmacist will not see your answers.
-Researchers will use the information to learn about who wants to get tested at pharmacies, why, and what might make testing easier in the future.
+4. Participants were asked to complete two questionnaires, one before testing and one after.
+These questionnaires did not ask for names or other information that could identify participants.
+The pharmacist did not see responses.
+Researchers used the information to learn about who wants to get tested at pharmacies, why, and what might make testing easier in the future.

-6. You will get results from rapid tests during the same visit.
-The pharmacist will call you when your dried blood spot test results are available.
+6. Results from rapid tests were shared during the same visit.
+The pharmacist called participants back to share dried blood spot test results that were available about 3-4 weeks later.

-7. If the test(s) indicate you might have HIV, hepatitis C, and/or syphilis, the pharmacist will discuss this result with you and connect you to a health care team for further testing and care.
+7. If the test(s) indicated that participants might have HIV, hepatitis C, and/or syphilis, the pharmacist discussed this result and connected participants to a health care team for further testing and care.

-8. After testing, the pharmacist can discuss ways to reduce your risk of future infection, other testing options, and other supports.
-This can include information on how to access prevention options like PrEP for HIV.
+8. After testing, the pharmacist offered to discuss ways to reduce risk of future infection, other testing options, and shared other supports.
+This could have included information on how to access prevention options like PrEP for HIV.

 Questions about the APPROACH Study?
 Get in touch.